 If you or a friend are having thoughts of harming yourself or are feeling dangerously out of control after hours, you have several resources available to you.
 If residing on campus, we recommend you first contact your RA or RHD, who can help you determine the best option.
-If simply talking with a trained counselor can help, call the Hamre Center ProtoCall number +1 (650) 696-6275, then press #2.
+If talking with a trained crisis counselor can help, use Press 2 by calling the the Hamre Center office at +1 (651) 696-6275, then press #2 when prompted.
 Finally, consider going to the nearest emergency room or calling 911.

-If you or a friend are at risk of self-harm, get help as soon as possible.
+If you or a friend are at risk of harming oneself, get help as soon as possible.